robertlestak/cert-manager-sync/README.md

 These certificates are managed entirely through code using git ops, and developers / operators never need to touch / see the actual plain-text certificate as it is automatically provisioned and attached to gateway.

-However for applications that sit behind the Incapsula WAF, or have components in both EKS and CloudFront, there was not a seamless and secure process to attach certificates without operators manually passing DNS01 challenge records back and forth or worse, passing TLS certs back and forth.
+However, for applications that sit behind the Incapsula WAF, or have components in both EKS and CloudFront, there was not a seamless and secure process to attach certificates without operators manually passing DNS01 challenge records back and forth or worse, passing TLS certs back and forth.

 In addition to the security risk this poses, it also introduces a level of human error and manual tracking of expiry / renewals.